 *p < .05

 No matter the indicator that represents the sensory of the thumb or the index finger, the result of SWM lacks any evidence that any two of the three conditions have a significant difference.
-However, 2PD test gives two very different results, that is, the two-point distance threshold between the thumb and index finger decreased significantly after ARMT intervention, which means that the subjects can more finely identify the skin irritation per unit area, but the intervention of MT has no effect (Figure 33.3).
+However, 2PD test gives two very different results, that is, the two-point distance threshold between the thumb and index finger decreased significantly after ARMT intervention, which means that the subjects can more finely spatial resolution on fingertips, but the intervention of MT has no effect (Figure 33.3).